Inova Cancels First-Dose COVID-19 Vaccine Appointments, Citing Supply Shortage

 Health departments learned late last week that the nationwide shortage of vaccines means their allotment from the state is now dramatically reduced.

-“We simply do not have enough supply right now, that is the issue.
+“We simply do not have enough supply right now, I mean, that is the issue.
 We are out of supply,” Alexandria Mayor Justin Wilson said.

 Wilson, along with 13 other Northern Virginia elected leaders, just sent a letter to Gov. Ralph Northam seeking a bigger share of Virginia’s vaccine supply.